A real named individual, not an abstract persona.

 A person is a specific human being: a named individual with a real calendar, real availability, and a real set of skills.
-The graph treats the person as distinct from the role they hold, and that separation is the whole point.
-People rotate between roles, hold several at once, go on leave, and leave the company; the responsibilities they carry should not vanish or scatter when they do.
+The graph treats the person as distinct from the role they hold.
+People rotate between roles, hold several at once, go on leave, and leave the company, while the responsibilities they carry persist.

 Modelling the individual apart from their function is a long-standing convention in organisational data.
 HR systems separate the employee record from the position; the position from the jobJobUserJob To Be Done: what the user is trying to accomplishView reference →; the job from the grade.
 Each layer changes on a different clock, and conflating them produces well-known failures: lose the position-versus-person distinction and a resignation deletes the work, a promotion rewrites history, a maternity cover looks like a duplicate employee.